softd3v/softd3v/README.md

 Web Developer
 -------------

-I have been a software developer since the beginning of time.
-I work like a swiss army knife (Full Stack Developer) in softd3v.
-We are creating solutions for small businesses.
+Software Developer with full-stack capabilities at softd3v, where we develop solutions for small businesses.

 * 🌍  I'm based in Panama
 * ✉️  You can contact me at [e.paternina@softd3v.com](mailto:e.paternina@softd3v.com)